Diabetes in Older People

 Diabetes is a serious disease.
 People get diabetes when their blood glucose level, sometimes called blood sugar, is too high.
-Diabetes can lead to dangerous health problems, such as having a heart attack or stroke.
 The good news is that there are things you can do to take control of diabetes and prevent its problems.
 And, if you are worried about getting diabetes, there are things you can do to lower your risk.

-Our bodies change the food we eat into glucose.
-Insulin helps glucose get into our cells where it can be used to make energy.
+Our bodies turn the food we eat into glucose.
+Insulin helps glucose get into our cells, where it can be used to make energy.
 If you have diabetes, your body may not make enough insulin, may not use insulin in the right way, or both.
-That may cause too much glucose in the blood.
+That can cause too much glucose in the blood.
 Your family doctor may refer you to a doctor who specializes in taking care of people with diabetes, called an endocrinologist.

-There are two kinds of diabetes that can happen at any age.
+- Type 1 diabetes.
 In type 1 diabetes, the body makes little or no insulin.
-This type of diabetes develops most often in children and young adults.
+Although adults can develop this type of diabetes, it occurs most often in children and young adults.

-In type 2 diabetes, the body makes insulin, but doesn’t use it the right way.
+- Type 2 diabetes.
+In type 2 diabetes, the body makes insulin but doesn’t use it the right way.
 It is the most common kind of diabetes.
-You may have heard it called adult-onset diabetes.
+It occurs most often in middle-aged and older adults, but it can also affect children.
 Your chance of getting type 2 diabetes is higher if you are overweight, inactive, or have a family history of diabetes.

 Diabetes can affect many parts of your body.
-It’s important to keep type 2 diabetes under control.
-Over time it can cause problems like heart disease, stroke, kidney disease, blindness, nerve damage, and circulation problems that may lead to amputation.
-People with type 2 diabetes have a greater risk for Alzheimer’s disease.
+It’s important to keep diabetes under control.
+Over time, it can cause serious health problems like heart disease, stroke, kidney disease, blindness, nerve damage, and circulation problems that may lead to amputation.
+People with type 2 diabetes also have a greater risk for Alzheimer’s disease.

-Many people have "pre-diabetes."
-This means their glucose levels are higher than normal but not high enough to be called diabetes.
-Pre-diabetes is a serious problem because people with pre-diabetes are at high risk for developing type 2 diabetes.
-If your doctor says you have pre-diabetes, you may feel upset and worried.
-But, there are things you can do to prevent or delay actually getting type 2 diabetes.
+There are things you can do to prevent or delay getting type 2 diabetes.
 Losing weight may help.
-Healthy eating and being physically active for at least 30 minutes, 5 days a week is a small change that can make a big difference.
-Work with your doctor to set up a plan for good nutrition and exercise.
+Healthy eating and being physically active can make a big difference.
+Work with your doctor to set up a plan for good nutrition and regular exercise.
 Make sure to ask how often you should have your glucose levels checked.

 Some people with type 2 diabetes may not know they have it.
 But, they may feel tired, hungry, or thirsty.
 They may lose weight without trying, urinate often, or have trouble with blurred vision.
 They may also get skin infections or heal slowly from cuts and bruises.
 See your doctor right away if you have one or more of these symptoms.

-There are several blood tests doctors can use to help diagnosis of diabetes:
+Doctors use several blood tests to help diagnose diabetes:

 Your doctor may want you to be tested for diabetes twice before making a diagnosis.